andruschka/meteor-pimp-my-bootstrap/README.md

 ## .navbar-toggle.navbar-toggle-bl
 Nicer borderless navbar toggle

-## .navbar-nav .divider-vertical
+## li.divider-vertical
-The good old divider is back!
+The good old divider is back! (must be in a .navbar-nav)

 ## .navbar-brand-centered
 Center navbar-brand